 Is there a DNA test for epilepsy in Aussies?

 Not at this time.

 What does epilepsy mean for my breeding program?

 This is a serious, incurable, sometimes difficult to treat disease.
+It can be fatal.
 Affected individuals should not be bred.
-Because of the severe quality of life impacts of this disease and the long-term emotional and financial burden care for an epileptic dog can place on owners, first-step relatives (parents, offspring, and full or half siblings) of an epileptic dog should not be bred.
-Other near relatives might be bred but only to mates without any recent family history of epilepsy.
+Because of the severe quality of life impacts of this disease, its frequency in the breed, and the long-term emotional and financial burden which care for an epileptic dog can place on owners, first-step relatives (parents, offspring, and full siblings) of an epileptic dog should not be bred.
+Half siblings fall into a grey area: If there are one or more relatives within two steps of relationship who either have or have produced epilepsy then the half-sib should not be bred.
+Other near relatives including half-siblings other than the above, might be bred but only to mates without any recent family history of epilepsy.
 Recent, in this case, means within three steps of relationship in any direction.

 What is neuronal ceroid lipofuscinosis (NCL)?